What is peridot?

 Peridot Gemstone Meaning

-As with all jewelry, you may have your own special meanings you attribute to peridots.
-Some people choose to wear this jewel for its August birthstone symbolism, or they wear it simply because they like the color.
+As with all jewellery, you may have your own special meanings you attribute to peridots.
+Some people choose to wear this jewel for its August birthstone symbolism, or they wear it simply because they like the colour.

 Matching Metals to Peridot